justinleetyler/justinleetyler.github.io/interests.md

 Love, not law; Experience, not doctrine: This, at its heart, is what Christianity is about, if it takes it's founder seriously.

 Any fool can see whats wrong with the world.
 But it takes a wise man to see what's right and what ought to be preserved.

+The core practices of the Druid path remain what they were in the eighteenth century: daily life lived in harmony with nature, seasonal rituals that celebrate the cycles of nature, and meditation to unveil the secrets of our own nature. -Greer